Revolutionizing Healthcare: The Impact of Portable X-Ray Machines Worldwide

 Portable X-ray machines are now used in countries such as the Philippines to screen for tuberculosis.

-However, some worry about the radiation emitted by portable X-ray machines.
+However, some worry regarding the radiation emitted by portable X-ray machines.
 These machines work in the same way as the large fixed machines in hospital radiology departments: the image is created by a targeted burst of ionizing radiation.

 In hospitals, X-ray rooms are carefully designed to minimize exposure to radiation, for example with lead walls.